 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.98% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Islamorada is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the village experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller village.

 Islamorada is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Islamorada is a somewhat ethnically-diverse village.
 The people who call Islamorada home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Islamorada residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Islamorada include Irish, English, Polish, and Italian.
+Islamorada also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.91% of the village’s residents.
+Important ancestries of people in Islamorada include Irish, English, Scottish, and Italian.

 The most common language spoken in Islamorada is English.
 Other important languages spoken here include Spanish and French.